 Good Choice for Your Struggling Teen Son–New Hope Boys Home in Bastrop, TX

 New Hope Boys Home is an affordable, year-round Christian boarding school for boys ages 12-17 who are misbehaving and struggling self-destructive or dangerous behaviors.
 We help boys transform into responsible, respectful and peaceful young men.
 The low-cost boarding school and therapeutic program in Central Texas features licensed counselors, top academics and adventurous therapeutic activities.
-Boys also benefit from vocational training and mentoring, designed to better transition them into adulthood.
+Boys also benefit from teaching servanthood and mentoring, designed to better transition them into adulthood.

 Give us a call to learn more about our year-round boarding school.
 (830) 257-5714.